Golf’s return will be to a first full playing season under the World Handicap System – Here’s a refresher on some key features you may have forgotten.

 World Handicap System: 6 Things You’ve Already Forgotten

-When golf restarts for most of us at the end of this month, we’ll have more to get to grips with than the challenge of remembering how to hit a ball.
+With golf back up and running, we all have more to get to grips with than the challenge of remembering how to hit a ball.
 We’ll also have a completely new handicapping system to come to terms with.

 Last November, the new World Handicap System (WHS) was implemented in the UK and Ireland but few of us had the chance to experience the changes it will make as winter and COVID regulations took us off course.

-Now, as we return to the game, we’re going to play a first full season under WHS, and it will be interesting to see the effects.
+Now, as we’ve all returned to the game, we’re going to play a first full season under WHS, and it will be interesting to see the effects.

 With the adoption of the WHS all golfers across the globe will be using the same handicapping system.

 The principal aim is to make handicapping easier to understand and transferable to any course anywhere in the world.

 Another principal objective of the WHS is for golfers’ handicaps to be more representative of current playing ability, as the system allows handicaps to be more fluid with its calculation based on average scoring rather than aggregate scoring, as per the old system.

 Here below is a recap on the fundamentals of the WHS, to give you the info you need at the start of the 2021 playing season.